openebs-archive/openebs-docs/docs/upgrade.md

    - If OpenEBS has been deployed using stable helm charts, it has to be in chart version `0.9.2` .
 Run `helm list` to verify the chart version.
 If not, you have to update openebs chart version to `0.9.2` using below commands.

-     - First, you have to delete the `admission-server` secret, which will be deployed again once we upgrade charts to `0.9.2` version using below command:
+     - First, you have to delete the `admission-server` secret, which will be deployed again once you upgrade charts to `0.9.2` version using below command:

        ```
        kubectl delete secret admission-server-certs -n openebs